• Skip to main content

 The bottom line?
 This is all part of Trump’s chaos strategy.
 He thrives on division, fear, and control.
 And every time we act like it’s still business as usual, every time we ponder should Canadians travel to the US like it’s a neutral question, we help him win.

-If it sounds like fascism and smells like fascism, maybe stop fuelling it with your travel dollars.
+If it sounds like fascism and smells like fascism, maybe stop fuelling it with your travel dollars

-Travel Is Political — Whether You Like It or Not
+Travel Is Political (Whether You Like It or Not)

 And yes, we know many Americans didn’t vote for Trump.
 That’s exactly the point.

-If you want to support them — the people fighting tooth and nail to hold onto democracy — then don’t prop up the tourism economy that funds MAGA-aligned states.
 So when people ask, “should Canadians travel to the US,” the answer has to be no, not while human rights are under attack.
 The message is clearer than ever: skip the States, at least for now.
+Not forever.
+Just for now.
+You’re not abandoning them.
+You’re helping them resist.

 Stop Doing Mental Gymnastics to Justify It